mdreck/mdreck.github.io/_posts/2020-02-15-hedonometer_index.md

 ---
-title: "Hedonometer Index: Exploratory Analysis and Forecast"
+title: "Hedonometer Index: A Happiness Forecast"
 date: 2020-02-15
 tags: [data analysis, data science, exploratory analysis, time series forecast]
 header:
   image: "/images/hedonometer.PNG"
-excerpt: "Data Analysis, Data Science, Exploratory Analysis, Time Series Forecast"
+excerpt: "Exploratory Analysis of Twitter's daily sentiment and time series forecast"
 mathjax: "true"
 ---
  The following analysis was performed on the Hedonometer Index from the University of Vermont (http://hedonometer.org/index.html).

-- [The Hedonometer Index: A Happiness Forecast](https://github.com/mdreck/mdreck.github.io/blob/master/hedonometer_index/Hedonometer_Index.ipynb): Exploratory Analysis of Twitter's daily sentiment and happiness forecast.
+- [The Hedonometer Index: A Happiness Forecast](https://github.com/mdreck/mdreck.github.io/blob/master/hedonometer_index/Hedonometer_Index.ipynb): Exploratory Analysis of Twitter's daily sentiment and time series forecast.

 _The Jupyter notebook above was presented to an audience of professors, peers, and professionals from various backgrounds as part of a Graduate Capstone project._